Kingsbane Rogue Deck List Guide (Rastakhan's Rumble December 2018)

 |Rogue Cards||Neutral Cards|

 The win condition of Kingsbane Rogue dramatically changes in the Wild format.
 The use of Coldlight Oracle, Shadowstep, and Brann Bronzebeard allow for a mill strategy to be applied to overdraw opponents and kill them via fatigue damage.
-Kingsbane's primary functionality is to prevent you from taking fatigue damage while also providing additional board control and healing.
+Kingsbane's primary functionality is to prevent you from taking fatigue damage while also providing additional board control.

 8. Quick Tips and Tricks